 Before the deployment starts, you’ll be asked for three values: an OAuth provider, client ID, and secret.
 The oauth2-proxy documentation explains how to generate a client ID and client secret using any one of fourteen supported OAuth providers.

-I’ve chosen Google as the OAuth provider for an example deployment: try it out.
+I’ve chosen Google as the OAuth provider for an example deployment.
 I’m using oauth2-proxy’s default login screen, but you can customize its design.
 You’ll be prompted to Sign in with Google.
 After Google authenticates your credentials (which aren’t shared with me or Render), your requests will be proxied to a Node.js service deployed to Render as a Private Service.
 Private Services on Render are protected from the public internet and only accessible to applications you own.
 The oauth2-proxy service receives a request from your browser, passes it to the Node.js service, and then passes the Node.js service’s response back to your browser.

 If oauth2-proxy doesn’t suit your needs, there are some projects that have spun-off from oauth2-proxy like pomerium and BuzzFeed’s sso.
 In addition to the open source library, Pomerium offers a paid service with a GUI to help IT staff more easily manage user permissions.
 BuzzFeed’s sso builds upon oauth2-proxy by separating the domain used for auth from the domain used for the proxy (among several other changes).